VirJenDB/2024-07-12-leipzig-viromics-workshop/_episodes/08_Project_3.md

 - "MaxBin2, CheckV"
 ---

+## 3. Bin virus genomes
+### Tools: MaxBin2, CheckV

+In this section, we start with the [assembled contig file](https://zenodo.org/records/10650983) belonging to the same [project](https://www.biorxiv.org/content/10.1101/2023.11.24.568560v1) to save time and focus on binning and evaluation.
+By starting with a pre-assembled contig file, you streamline the process and focus on binning and quality evaluation, ensuring efficient and effective analysis of your viromics data.

 ### Create abundance_counts file
+First, we need an abundance_counts file to be used later in
 ```
 # Index the contig file (conda install bioconda::bwa)
 bwa index PRJEB47625/illumina_sample_01_megahit.fa.gz